HomeArticle

 The answer is obvious.
 TCL chose the difficult but right path.

-Just one year after deciding on the Mini LED route, in 2018, TCL first showcased a Mini LED prototype at the Berlin International Consumer Electronics Show and achieved mass production of Mini LED products in 2019.
+Just one year after deciding on the Mini LED route, in 2018, TCL first demonstrated a Mini LED prototype at the Berlin International Consumer Electronics Show and achieved mass production of Mini LED products in 2019.

 However, this was just the beginning.

-As a solution still in the development stage at that time, to create an ultimate product with Mini LED, three long - standing industry difficulties must be solved: ultimate contrast, ultimate brightness, and 100% BT.2020 global high color gamut
+As a solution still in the development stage at that time, to create an ultimate product with Mini LED, three long - standing industry dilemmas must be solved: ultimate contrast, ultimate brightness, and 100% BT.2020 global high color gamut

 The goal was set.
 Next, TCL upgraded and overcame challenges step by step in these three core directions.